scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 <img src="https://user-images.githubusercontent.com/5447190/142772847-a38158cc-01d0-4d44-9961-5199c2736d7d.png" width="400">

-### View, get, create, delete and use Azure Key Vault secrets
+### View, create, remove and use Azure Key Vault secrets

 Once signed in into Azure, a `KEY VAULT (VIA KEESHEPHERD)` view should appear on the `AZURE` tab: